danschmidtke/academic-kickstart/content/home/publications.md

 headless = true
-widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 25  # Order that this section will appear.

-title = "Selected publications" subtitle = ""
+title = "Recent publications"
+subtitle = ""

 [content]